yoshinator/YoanCssIntro/readme.md

 * code demo 1

+### Specifity and the cascade
 * Specifity
-* The cascade
+- The cascade

-* code demo 2
+- code demo 2

-* source order
+- source order

-* code demo 3
+- code demo 3

-* inheritance
+- inheritance

-Talk about selectors,
+### Talk about selectors,

 * Inline styles are more powerful than styles in stylesheet show example
 - Divs more than classes show example